AtomMaterialUI/material-theme-docs/docs/what-s-new.md

 ## What's new in Material Theme UI v9.5.0

-Yet another small update but with some new stuff.
+Yet another small update but with some new features worth checking.

 ### Rounded Tabs